tibs/markup-history/notes-per-slide.rst

 Footnotes are fairly simple.
 Note the use of two dots to introduce the actual footnote.

 All block entities must be separated by blank lines.
+That includes list items.

 Note that "o" can be a list delimiter - regarded as a serious ambiguity.